bddjr/vite-plugin-singlefile-compression/README.md

 # vite plugin singlefile compression

-This plugin compresses all JavaScript, CSS, images, etc. resources using `gzip` and embeds them into `dist/index.html`, making it convenient to share as a single `html` file.
+This plugin compresses all JavaScript, CSS, images, etc. resources using gzip and embeds them into `dist/index.html`, making it convenient to share as a single HTML file.

 The recipient can open it directly in the browser without manually unzipping the file.